Wayside: A Serial Novel

 Chloe buried her face in her hands.
 “This is insane.
 You already harassed them for wearing masks and now you’re stalking them.
 What are you doing, Dad?”

 “I’m not stalking them.
 I’m driving behind them.
 I’m not doing anything wrong.”
 Jack followed the compact car onto the interstate, keeping a reasonable distance behind them.
 He slowed upon seeing it move to the exit lane that was still marked AMUSEMENT PARK & RESORT.
-In the distance, winding roller coaster tracks were visible above the treeline, like skeletons from an era gone by.
+In the distance, winding roller coaster tracks were visible above the treeline, like skeletons from a bygone era.
 “Look at that,” he remarked.
 “They’re actually going to YOLO.”

 Ahead of them, the driver took the YOLO exit.
 Jack followed, gradually closing the distance between them.